Kyler-C1/IC_Lab/Usage.md

 This subsystem exists within the post-processing subsystem.
 All output log generation, naming, and file creation operations take place in this subsystem.
-A key function block used for this subsytem was the `Triggered Subsystem` which takes a trigger input and runs once when this input satisfies the condition of the trigger.
+A key function block used for this subsystem was the `Triggered Subsystem` which takes a trigger input and runs once when this input satisfies the condition of the trigger.
 In our case the trigger was set as a 'Rising' trigger meaning it is activated when the input moves from 0 to 1, but when the input returns from 1 to 0 the trigger condition is not satisfied.
 This was key because